kishorea01042008/Module1/README.md

 print("c:",c)
 print("d:",d)
 ```
-Output
+## Output
 <img width="337" height="230" alt="image" src="https://github.com/user-attachments/assets/c5493913-29ca-4a1c-980c-1a9e06a2edb7" />

-Result
+## Result
 Successfully wrote a Python program that evaluates and prints the results of boolean and arithmetic expressions involving True and False.

-3. Datatypes-Character Literal in Python
+## 3. Datatypes-Character Literal in Python
-🎯 Aim
+## Aim
 To write a Python program that prints the characters 'T' and 'a' using character literals.

-🧠 Algorithm
+## Algorithm

-Print the character 'T'.
+1.Print the character 'T'.

-Print the character 'a'.
+2.Print the character 'a'.
-🧾 Program
+## Program
 ```
 x='T'
 y='a'
 print(x)
 print(y)
 ```
-Output
+## Output
 <img width="93" height="147" alt="image" src="https://github.com/user-attachments/assets/0de34c8b-e588-4a02-85dc-fb541d8852e2" />

-Result
+## Result
 Successfully wrote a Python program that prints the characters 'T' and 'a' using character literals.

-4. Datatypes-Complex Number Creation in Python
+## 4. Datatypes-Complex Number Creation in Python
-🎯 Aim
+## Aim
 To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts.

-🧠 Algorithm
+## Algorithm
-Read an integer input from the user and assign it to the variable a (real part).
+1.Read an integer input from the user and assign it to the variable a (real part).

-Read another integer input from the user and assign it to the variable b (imaginary part).
+2.Read another integer input from the user and assign it to the variable b (imaginary part).

-Create a complex number x using the complex(a, b) function.
+3.Create a complex number x using the complex(a, b) function.

-Print the complex number x.
+4.Print the complex number x.

-Print the real part of x using x.real.
+5.Print the real part of x using x.real.

-Print the imaginary part of x using x.imag.
+6.Print the imaginary part of x using x.imag.
-💻 Program
+## Program
 ```
 a=int(input())
 b=int(input())